Menu

 Imagine going through all the trouble of bringing in new digital staff and processes just to watch them fall by the wayside because no one knows how to use them.

-“Technology is making it easier than ever to innovate…in just four to five months you can get your algorithm up and running with data and everything.
+“Technology is making it easier than ever to innovate…in just four to five months you can get your algorithm up and running with data.
 But sometimes people aren’t trained well to use it so they don’t,” said Carlos Costa.

 Setting up training and even internal academies is vital, especially when dealing with mid-level career staff who may feel threatened by new tech and their digital-natives co-workers.